Metronidazole Injection Rx

 Generic Name and Formulations:

-CNS disease.
-Discontinue if neurological symptoms occur.
-Severe hepatic disease: reduce dose.
+Discontinue if abnormal neurological symptoms occur.
 Candidiasis.
 History of blood dyscrasias.
-Monitor leukocytes before and after therapy.
+Monitor for leukopenia; do CBCs before, during and after therapy.
+IV: risk of severe/fatal hepatotoxicity in Cockayne Syndrome; obtain LFTs (at baseline, within first 2–3 days after starting, frequently during therapy, and after completion); discontinue if elevated.
+Hepatic or renal impairment; monitor.
 Elderly: monitor serum levels.
 Pregnancy (Cat.B).
 Nursing mothers: not recommended.

 Clinical Pain Advisor Articles

 - Virtual Reality May Effectively Reduce Sensory, Affective, and Cognitive Pain During Labor

 - Suprazygomatic Sphenopalatine Ganglion Block May Quickly Relieve Status Migrainosus Pain

 - Reducing Mortality After Overdose: Is Treatment for Opioid Use Disorder Effective?

 - A Physician's Guide to Incorporating Patient Spirituality in Practice

 - Low Literacy Self-Management Program for Chronic Pain May Be Effective

 - Higher Buprenorphine Dose May Not Increase Severity of Neonatal Abstinence Syndrome